Home > Blog > How the Right Product Portfolio Management Solution Boosts ROI

 Let’s return to our football metaphor.
 Imagine the offensive line coach becoming frustrated at the players’ disappointingly slow sprint times.
 Now imagine that the strength and conditioning coach has scheduled specific drills to increase the players’ speeds.

-The same goes for your product department.
+The same applies to your product department.

 With craft.io’s Product Portfolio Management, you can create and track dependencies across teams, products, and product lines — dependencies that if left unnoticed until it’s too late can lead to delayed work or errors, either of which can result in substantial costs in terms of additional resources and the opportunity costs of lost product revenue.